apache/mxnet/docs/faq/tensor_inspector_tutorial.md

 ### Dump Tensor Value

 Sometimes, you might want to dump the tensor to a file in binary mode.
 Then, you might want to use a python script to further analyze the tensor value.
-Or, you might do that simply because a binary dumps has better precision and is faster to load than if you copy-paste the output from `print_string()` and load it as a `JASON` string.
+Or, you might do that simply because a binary dump has better precision and is faster to load than the output copy-pasted from `print_string()` and loaded as a `JSON` string.
 Either way, you can use this API:

 ```c++
 void dump_to_file(std::string tag);